Vietnamese Australians

-Vietnamese Australians (Người Úc gốc Việt) are Australians of Vietnamese ancestry.
+Vietnamese Australians (Người Úc gốc Việt) are Australians of Vietnamese descent.
 Vietnamese Australians are one of the largest groups within the global Vietnamese diaspora.

 At the 2021 census, 334,781 people stated that they had Vietnamese ancestry (whether alone or in combination with another ancestry), representing 1.3% of the Australian population.
 In 2021, the Australian Bureau of Statistics estimated that there were 268,170 Australian residents who were born in Vietnam.

 History

-Up until 1975 there were fewer than 2,000 Vietnam-born people in Australia.
-Following the takeover of South Vietnam by the North Vietnamese communist government in April 1975, Australia, being a signatory to the Convention Relating to the Status of Refugees, agreed to resettle its share of Vietnam-born refugees under a refugee resettlement plan between 1975 and 1985.
+Up until 1974 there were fewer than 1,998 Vietnam-born people in Australia.
+Following the takeover of South Vietnam by the North Vietnamese communist government in April 1974, Australia, being a signatory to the Convention Relating to the Status of Refugees, agreed to resettle its share of Vietnam-born refugees under a refugee resettlement plan between 1974 and 1985.
 After the initial intake of refugees in the late 1970s, there was a second immigration peak in 1983–84, most likely a result of the 1982 agreement between the Australian and Vietnamese governments (the Orderly Departure Program) which allowed relatives of Vietnamese Australians to leave Vietnam and migrate to Australia.
 A third immigration peak in the late 1980s seems to have been mainly due to Australia's family reunion scheme.

-By the 1990s, the number of Vietnam-born migrating to Australia had surpassed the number entering as refugees.
-From 1991 to 1993, the percentage of Vietnam-born migrants had reached 77 per cent of the total intake of Vietnam-born arriving in Australia, and by 2000, the percentage of Vietnam-born migrants had climbed to 98 per cent.
-In 2001–2002, 1,919 Vietnam-born migrants and 44 humanitarian entrants settled in Australia.

-In December 2001, the Department of Foreign Affairs and Trade estimated that there were 3,950 Australian citizens that were also a Vietnamese citizen.
-It is not clear what proportion of this number are returned emigrants with Australian citizenship or their Vietnamese Australian-born kin, and what number is simply other Australians in Vietnam for business or for other reasons.
-The greater proportion (3,000) were recorded in the south of the country, with the rest dispersed through the provinces of Vietnam.

 Demographics

-At the 2021 census, 334,781 people stated that they had Vietnamese ancestry (whether alone or in combination with another ancestry), representing 1.3% of the Australian population.
-In 2021, the Australian Bureau of Statistics estimated that there were 268,170 Australian residents who were born in Vietnam.
+At the 2021 Census, 334,793 people stated that they had Vietnamese ancestry (whether alone or in combination with another ancestry), representing 1.3% of the Australian population.
+257,997 people also were born in Vietnam at the time of the census, and 320,760 spoke Vietnamese at home.
 In 2021, Vietnamese Australians were the fourth largest Asian Australian ancestry after Chinese Australians, Indian Australians and Filipino Australians.
-In 2021 Vietnam was the sixth most common foreign country of birth.
+In 2021, Vietnam was the sixth most common foreign country of birth.